 Expectation of Dancers

-Children who attend regularly and respect their peers will learn valuable life lessons along with advancing in their dancing ability.
+Children who attend class regularly and respect themselves, as well as their peers, will learn valuable life lessons along with advancing in their dancing ability.
 It is important to all teachers, that the studio creates a fun atmosphere where the student feels safe.

-Please be respectful to items that aren’t your own as well as cleaning up your area after dance lessons.
-Please keep street shoes off the dance floor.
+Please be respectful of items that are not your own and clean up your area after dance class.
+Please do not wear street shoes on the dance floor.

 Parents are allowed to bring their child(ren) into the studio before their lesson but are asked to leave until class is over.
 This allows the lesson to be as productive as possible and limits distractions.
 Parents can observe class the first full week in October, December, February, and April.
 See Calendar for exact dates.

 Wearing proper attire and shoes for dance class is important.
 Being able to see body alignment makes it easier for the dance instructor to make corrections.
-For any class, females should have their hair pulled off their face and wear minimal jewelry.
-For any class, males are expected to wear dance pants or shorts with a t-shirt and correct dance shoes.
+Females should have their hair pulled off their face and wear minimal jewelry.
+Males are expected to wear dance pants or shorts with a t-shirt as well as proper dance shoes.
 Girls Requirements are listed below.